Everyone wrestler wants to score more takedowns, right?

 Here’s the starting position of the Curl Press.

 Here’s the midway point after completing the curl.
-You can keep your hands facing one another and perform this as a hammer curl, or rotate your palms up so that they are facing your shoulders.
+You can keep your hands facing one another or rotate your palms up so that they are facing your shoulders.
 Both variations are good.

 Here’s the top position of the Curl Press.